ISI 2025 Retreat–Aug 8th

 You can check the MPI/AMDI plots and gene expressions of murine bone marrow derived macrophages that were not stimulated (“M0”), or stimulated LPS+IFNγ (“M1”) or IL4+IL13 (“M2”).
 You can see their MPI/AMDI distributions and expression patterns of any genes.
 Please refer to our JCI insight publication (PMID: 30990466) for more details of the dataset.

-AtheroSpectrum (Comming soon)
+AtheroSpectrum (Coming soon)

-Chuan Li*, Lili Qu*, Alyssa J. Matz*, Patrick A. Murphy, Yongmei Liu, Ani W. Manichaikul, Derek Aguiar, Stephen S. Rich, David M. Herrington, David Vu, W. Craig ohnson, Jerome I. Rotter, Wendy S. Post, Anthony T. Vella, Annabelle Rodriguez-Oquendo, and Beiyan Zhou# Originally published 16 Dec 2021https://doi.org/10.1161/CIRCULATIONAHA.121.054285 Circulation.
+Chuan Li*, Lili Qu*, Alyssa J. Matz*, Patrick A. Murphy, Yongmei Liu, Ani W. Manichaikul, Derek Aguiar, Stephen S. Rich, David M. Herrington, David Vu, W. Craig ohnson, Jerome I. Rotter, Wendy S. Post, Anthony T. Vella, Annabelle Rodriguez-Oquendo, and Beiyan Zhou# Originally published 16 Dec 2021 https://doi.org/10.1161/CIRCULATIONAHA.121.054285 Circulation.
 2022;145:206–218

 To request an R package--please contact us.

-Due to server issues, We have changed the venue for those who want to use MacSpectrum for their research--request the R package
+Due to server issues, We have changed the venue for those who want to use MacSpectrum for their research--request the R package.

-email: bzhou@uchc.edu
+Email: bzhou@uchc.edu

 You can check out your gene of interest using MacBrowser using the BMDM single cell seq data from our lab.
 MacSpectrum is a macrophage annotation system that allows comprehensive analysis of heterogeneous subpopulations and their multifaceted activation states under various in vitro and in vivo conditions, including the identification of condition-specific signature genes.
 Each subpopulation identified by MacSpectrum can be further analyzed for cell function and intracellular signaling networks in conjunction with other programs, such as Ingenuity Pathway Analysis by Qiagen, NIH DAVID, and others.
 Further information can be accessed on MacSpectrum with step-by-step instructions.
 For other functions, and specific questions, please contact us.